Customer Advisory | Threat Actors Exploiting Critical VMWare Vulnerability

 Be On the Lookout (BOLO)

-Your Deepwatch Squad is identifying customers that this vulnerability may impact and evaluating the detection strategy for this exploitation.
+Deepwatch Experts are identifying customers that this vulnerability may impact and evaluating the detection strategy for this exploitation.
 Additionally, observation of this activity may be possible by auditing your logs for the following items:

 • Network activity involving the address 136.243.75[.]136.